mvs-org/mvs-docker/README.md

 > `--name=metaverse` will specify the container a name, you can use the name instead of container id or a hard to remember generated name.

-> `-v /home/jowen/.metaverse:/root/.metaverse` will mount the container path /root/.metaverse to host path /home/jowen/.metaverse, now you can look the data in the host directly.
+> `-v /opt/ChainData/Metaverse/Mainnet:/root/.metaverse` will mount the container path /root/.metaverse to host path /opt/ChainData/Metaverse/Mainnet, now you can look the data in the host directly.

-> `-p 8820:8820 -p 5251:5251 -p 8821:8821` bind ports, you can use `docker port metaverse` to see the port bindings.
+> `-p 5251:5251 -p 8820:8820 -p 8821:8821` bind ports, you can use `docker port metaverse` to see the port bindings.

 > and you can use `docker inspect metaverse` to see more information, include the above infos.

 > `-t` if specified, then run the testnet.

-> `10.10.10.123` if specified, is the ip address which can be specified to the config item `network.self`
+> ip address (eg. `10.10.10.123`) if specified, then this ip address can be specified to the config item `network.self`

 ## Test
 ```bash